 Quinoa, a grain-like crop grown in South America, is not one of the grains considered.
 Some medieval Ashkenazi rabbis ruled that kitniyot (legumes) could not be eaten during Passover because they could be confused with chametz products.
 Some authorities consider quinoa to be kitniyot, while others do not.

 So what is a Reform Jew to do?
-If you are going to eat quinoa this Passover, make sure the package says it is Kosher for Passover; there are several brands available.
-And though Gourmet Magazine is no longer published, be sure to check their online archive to some great quinoa recipes.
+If you endeavor to keep kosher for Passover and want to eat quinoa this year, make sure the package specifically says it is kosher for Passover; there are several brands available.